Fudge is one of the most well-loved treats that you can make, and many people say that it’s hands-down the best dessert.

 There are a few different ways that you can use fudge to make this dessert.
 Some people like to just dip marshmallows in chocolate and put them on top of the fudge.

 You could also use fudge in place of the chocolate bar.
-Put fudge between two graham crackers and put some marshmallows on top of the fudge.
+Put it between two graham crackers and put some marshmallows on top of it.

 It isn’t possible to heat things up over an open fire, though.
 You can warm the fudge in a microwave and do the same thing for the marshmallows.